Vantiq/vantiq-extension-sources/udpSource/README.md

 These options affect data received in JSON(default) or XML.
 If none of these are set then the resulting object will be empty of data.
 Note that passRecAddress and passRecPort occur for every datatype except CSV, and will overwrite any data already in those locations.
 * passPureMapIn: Optional.
 A boolean specifying that the Json object in Publish messages should be passed through without changes.
 Default is false.
 * passUnspecifiedIn: Optional.
 A boolean specifying that any values not transformed through the transformations specified in transformations should be sent as part of the outgoing message.
 If no transformations are specified in transformations then this is identical to passPureMapOut.
 Default is false
 * passRecAddress: Optional.
-A {@link String} representation of the location in which you want the IP address from which the UDP message originated.
+A string representation of the location in which you want the IP address from which the UDP message originated.
 Default is null, where the address will not be recorded
 * passRecPort: Optional.
-A {@link String} representation of the location in which you want the port from which the UDP message originated.
+A string representation of the location in which you want the port from which the UDP message originated.
 Default is null, where the port will not be recorded.
 * transformations: Optional.
-An array of transformations (see {@link MapTransformer}) to perform on the message to be sent.
+An array of transformations (see [MapTransformer](#MapTransformer)) to perform on the message to be sent.
 Any values not transformed will not be passed unless passUnspecifiedIn is set to true, and any values that are transformed will not appear in the final message regardless of settings

 #### XML Options
 These options specify how XML is translated.